codatio/codat-docs/docs/lending/excel/enhanced-invoices-report.md

 ---
-title: "Enhanced Invoices Excel Report"
+title: "Enhanced Invoices Excel report"
 description: "Download the Enhanced Invoices report to Excel"
 sidebar_label: "Enhanced Invoices report"
 ---

-Our Enhanced Invoices Excel report gives you the same data you'd get from the [Enhanced Invoices](/lending/enhanced-invoices/overview) endpoint, but in an Excel workbook.
+Our Enhanced Invoices Excel report gives you the same data you'd get from the [Enhanced Invoices](/lending/enhanced-invoices/overview) endpoint but in an Excel workbook.
 You can use the report to test some companies and familiarize yourself with the data before building to the equivalent API endpoint.

 The report contains the output of the following features: